franik7/RegWave-Description/README.md

 ## 📋 Business Summary

-This platform continuously monitors all major U.S. financial regulators, automatically collects and AI-processes regulatory updates every morning, and routes them through a structured compliance review workflow.
-Every user sees the same unified queue and triages articles as Relevant, Irrelevant, or Review Later.
-Every action is stored with user attribution and a timestamp.
+This platform continuously monitors all major U.S. financial regulators, automatically collects and AI-processes regulatory updates every morning, and routes them through a structured, per-team compliance review workflow.
+Multiple teams work from the same continuously-updated corpus of regulatory articles, but each team sees its own private queue and triages articles as Relevant, Irrelevant, or Review Later.
+Every action is stored with user attribution and a timestamp, and one team's decisions, notes, and categorizations are never visible to another.

 Smart search — a hybrid of HuggingFace semantic embeddings (pgvector) and keyword ranking — lets compliance teams find relevant articles by meaning without losing exact-term matches, with an Exact mode for literal lookups.
 The same semantic engine powers the personalized email digest: each subscriber receives a curated set of articles matched to their chosen regulators and compliance themes, delivered daily or weekly without any manual curation.
 For ad-hoc distribution, reviewers can email the current filtered set to any stakeholder on demand, forward individual articles, or export the filtered view to CSV.

+Teams are onboarded by invitation only — an admin invites a user into a specific team, and the new user is automatically placed in that team on signup.
 The system is secured with HTTPS via a custom domain, accessible from any network including corporate environments, and eliminates hours of daily manual monitoring across 10 agencies at zero ongoing cost.

 ---